Lulexs/LaptopPriceComparer/README.md

 # Laptop Price Comparer

-Application that provides users with centralized way to search and compare prices of laptops from different sellers.
-It uses python to scrape information about laptops, then persists data to MongoDB, from where data can be delivered to users according to their search criteria.
+Application offers users a centralized platform to effortlessly search and compare laptop prices across various sellers.
+Powered by Python, it efficiently scrapes comprehensive laptop information and seamlessly stores it in MongoDB.
+Users can then access tailored data based on their specific search parameters.